Anu2038/high-conversion-dental-clinic-ui/README.md

 Objectives

-Improve clarity of value proposition
+Improve clarity of the value proposition

 Strengthen call-to-action hierarchy